Nurses and Addiction

 Substance abuse among nurses has been studied since the 1970s, and since then, many reasons exist to justify how nurses and drug abuse can go hand-in-hand and why we have to reduce the number of nurses struggling with substance abuse.

 In our guide, we walk you through the reality of addiction in nursing and show you how to get help.
-You can not only save your career, you can save your life.
+You can not only save your career, but you can save your life.